-Trey Fry (Co-Owner, Pilates, GYROTONIC®, GYROKINESIS® teacher, Franklin Method® Educator, Peak Pilates® Master Instructor)
+Trey Fry (Co-Owner, Peak Pilates® Master Instructor, GYROTONIC® & GYROKINESIS® teacher, Franklin Method® Educator)

-Since relocating to Milwaukee in 2009 Trey has studied with and been mentored by Debby Orlando, a licensed teacher trainer for The Pilates Center of Boulder and level III Franklin Method Educator.
+Relocating to Milwaukee from Austin in 2009, Trey had the unique opportunity to spend 9 years teaching alongside and mentoring with master teacher, Debby Orlando in her studio, which was the The Pilates Center of Boulder’s licensed affiliate center.
 During this time, he completed The Pilates Center's Advanced Teacher Training, the most comprehensive, intensive, and respected program of it's kind in the world, referred to as the "Harvard" of Pilates schools comprised of 950 formal hours of study.
-He is also extremely grateful for being able to teach alongside Debby for 9 years in her studio, working closely with apprentices in TPC’s teacher training program on a daily basis for all that time.

 Trey is a Level II Franklin Method Educator, and trained directly with Eric Franklin, Morten Dithmer, Damian McCann, and other senior FM faculty.
-He begins the level III (the final year of the FM education program) early this summer in NYC.
+He is currently in the level III (the third & final year of the FM education program) teacher training in NYC & will graduate in December.

-Trey discovered GYROTONIC® in 2014, and in 2015 became a certified GYROTONIC® teacher, and is a GYROKINESIS® apprentice teacher working towards certification.
+Trey discovered GYROTONIC® in 2014 after “breaking up” with his physical Yoga practice after too many years of yoga-related injuries and immediately felt a “coming home” with the GYROTONIC® Method…it was such a natural marriage of his Yoga & dance backgrounds that deeply resonated with him.
+In 2015 he became a certified GYROTONIC® teacher, and is a GYROKINESIS® apprentice teacher working towards certification.
 He was trained by Master Trainers Davi Edelbeck, and Jeanie Rasmussen, and has also studied with Master Trainer Cori Doetzer.
 He is also certified on the GYROTONIC® Jumping Stretching Board, and has taken the specialized courses of GYROTONIC® Application for Golf, GYROTONIC® Applications for the Pelvis, GYROTONIC Psoas Principles®, & the GYROTONIC® Wingmaster Course.
 He is currently pursuing his GYROTONIC® Level II certification.

 He completed his RYT-200 hour Yoga teacher training through Core Essence Yoga in 2012.